panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 After getting a good grasp of what a DOM node is, now is the time to differentiate the DOM node and element.

-If you get well the *node* term, then the answer is obvious: an element is a node of specific type element (`Node.ELEMENT_NODE`).
+If you get well the *node* term, then the answer is obvious: an element is a node of a specific type element (`Node.ELEMENT_NODE`).
 Along with types like document, comment, or text.

 In simple words, an element is a node that's written using a tag in the HTML document. `<html>`, `<head>`, `<title>`, `<body>`, `<h2>`, `<p>` are all elements because they are represented by tags.